YaboyCams/Dua-Caso-1/README.md

 Use the **Factory Pattern** to instantiate the correct document processor depending on the detected file type.

-Use the **Facade Pattern** in the **Services Layer** to provide simplified operations for document processing, DUA generation, and export.

 Use **Singleton Pattern** for shared services:

 * ExceptionHandling